karenetheridge/Test-CleanNamespaces/README.md

     my $coderef = Test::CleanNamespaces->build_namespaces_clean;

-Returns a coderef that will be exported as `namespaces_clean`.
+Returns a coderef that will be exported as `namespaces_clean` (or the specified sub name, if provided).

 ## build\_all\_namespaces\_clean

     my $coderef = Test::CleanNamespaces->build_namespaces_clean;

 Returns a coderef that will be exported as `all_namespaces_clean`.
+(or the specified sub name, if provided).
-It will use the `find_modules` method to get the list of modules to check.
+It will use
+the `find_modules` method to get the list of modules to check.

 ## find\_modules